johnno1962/injectionforxcode/README.md

 menu item "Product/Inject Source" to inject any changes you may have made into the app.

 On OS X remember to have your entitlements include "Allow outgoing connections".

+### Note: Using Injection with Xcode 5

+You must rebuild the plugin with ARC enabled for it to work with Xcode 5 or you will experience random crashes as Xcode no longer uses garbage collection.
+You will also need the new property "DVTPlugInCompatibilityUUIDs" in it's Info.plist and a minor changes to the injection script used i.e. re-sync the source to github.

 ## JetBrains AppCode IDE Support